gradle/gradle/design-docs/component-metadata.md

 # Later milestones

+## Don't apply component meta-data rules to parent pom references

+Also pom import, ivy extends and so on.

 ## Dependency reports should indicate reasons for candidate selection (e.g. why other candidates were rejected).

 ## Add DSL to allow resolution strategy to be applied to all resolution